 For Sunday morning and Winter Camp, your child will still be part of Children’s Ministry, participating in our Get Real program and going to camp at Forest Home.
 For mid-week, 6th graders will no longer be part of Beach Club, but will join the Junior High Ministry, and get the opportunity to know other students and leaders.

-Sunday Mornings – Begin in the worship service with family at both services, and be dismissed during the children’s dismissal to meet their leaders on the patio.
+- Sunday Mornings begin in the worship service with family at 9:30 & 11:15 am.
+Kids are dismissed during the children’s dismissal to meet their leaders on the patio.

-Winter Camp – January 26–28 at Forest Home with Children’s Ministry
+- Winter Camp is at Forest Home with Children’s Ministry (dates TBD)